MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 - Teams Rooms version 4.4.25.0 and greater

 > [!NOTE]
-> Dynamic emergency calling including security desk notification isn't supported on the Teams web client.
+> Dynamic emergency calling, including security desk notification, isn't supported on the Teams web client.
 To prevent users from using the Teams web client to call PSTN numbers, you can set a Teams calling policy and turn off the **Allow web PSTN calling** setting.
 To learn more, see [Calling policies in Teams](teams-calling-policy.md) and [Set-CsTeamsCallingPolicy](/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps).

+> [!NOTE]
+> Subnet and WiFi-based locations are supported on all Teams clients.
-Subnet and WiFi AP are supported.
-Ethernet switch/port is supported on Windows 8.1 and later at this time.
+> Ethernet/Switch (LLDP) is only supported on Windows and only on Windows versions 8.1 and later at this time.

 ## Assign emergency addresses